alirezarezaeikalat/mit-6.0001/readMe.txt

       [VERY IMPORTANT]
-      If you have list of integer, all the spaces are the same amount, and you can get to the any element in constant time, but what if you have list that are hetrogenous, but python in the list, doesn't store the actual value, it stores the pointer to the memory that stores that actual value, so even in hetrogenous list, we can retrieve data in constant time.
+      If you have list of integer, all the spaces are the same amount, and you can get to the any element in constant time, but what if you have list that are heterogenous, but python in the list, doesn't store the actual value, it stores the pointer to the memory that stores that actual value, so even in heterogenous list, we can retrieve data in constant time.

       b. linear search on sorted list: